Syngenta may be template as Novartis reviews non-core assets

 He said Novartis was more likely to hang onto its over-the-counter business, which along with animal health makes up the other half of the firm’s Consumer Health division, and grow it through acquisitions.

-Global drugmakers have stepped up the pace of restructurings, as investors clamour for management to unlock value trapped inside large firms.
+Global drugmakers have stepped up the pace of restructurings, as investors clamor for management to unlock value trapped inside large firms.